coreysyms/foundationStickyFooter/README.md

 A: It works great! and its easy to install too, no more Zepto!

-HELPERS:
+<b>HELPERS:<b>

-Please DO NOT apply and classes to the footer IE < footer class="row" > If you would like your row content to respect the grid plase place the row and column(s) inside the < footer > tag.
+Please DO NOT apply any classes to the footer IE < footer class="row" > If you would like your row content to respect the grid plase place the row and column(s) inside the < footer > tag.
 The stickyFooter will not work proprly if you class it with foundation's grid classes.